ODBCWrappers v1.08 A set of C++

-CHandle provides a class based encapsulation of a SQLHANDLE
+CHandle provides a class based encapsulation of a SQLHANDLE handle and

-handle and the various ODBC v3 APIs which work on any SQLHANDLE type handle.
+the various ODBC v3 APIs which work on any SQLHANDLE type handle.

-CEnvironment derives from CHandle and provides encapsulation of a ODBC environment
+CEnvironment derives from CHandle and provides encapsulation of a ODBC

-of connections to a database
+creation of connections to a database

-CConnection derives from CHandle and provides encapsulation of a logical connection to a
+CConnection derives from CHandle and provides encapsulation of a logical

 CStatement derives from CHandle and provides encapsulation of an ODBC "statement"